Othello Henderson

-Othello Methelda Henderson III (born August 23, 1972) is an American former professional football defensive back who played two seasons with the New Orleans Saints of the National Football League (NFL).
-He was selected by the New Orleans Saints in the seventh round of the 1993 NFL draft after playing college football at the University of California, Los Angeles.
+Othello Methelda Henderson III (born August 23, 1972) is an American former professional football player who was a defensive back for two seasons with the New Orleans Saints of the National Football League (NFL).
+He was selected by the New Orleans Saints in the seventh round of the 1993 NFL draft after playing college football for the UCLA Bruins.

 Early life and college

 Othello Methelda Henderson III was born on August 23, 1972, in Killeen, Texas.
 He attended Ellison High School in Killeen.

-Henderson was a three-year letterman for the UCLA Bruins of the University of California, Los Angeles from 1990 to 1992.
+Henderson was a three-year letterman for the Bruins of the University of California, Los Angeles from 1990 to 1992.
 He recorded two interceptions in 1991 and one interception in 1992.
 He was named second-team All-Pac-10 by the coaches in 1992.
 Henderson skipped his senior year to enter the 1993 NFL draft.

 Professional career

 Henderson was selected by the New Orleans Saints in the seventh round, with the 193rd overall pick, of the 1993 NFL draft.
 He officially signed with the team on June 22.
 He was released on August 30 and signed to the practice squad the next day.
 Henderson was promoted to the active roster on October 14, 1993.
 He played in five games, starting one, for the Saints during the 1993 season and posted 12 tackles.
 He appeared in all 16 games in 1994, totaling 11 solo tackles, one assisted tackles, and two fumble recoveries.

 In February 1995, Henderson was selected by the Jacksonville Jaguars in the 12th round, with the 23rd overall pick, of the 1995 NFL expansion draft.
 He was waived by the Jaguars in May 1995.

 On January 18, 1996, it was reported that Henderson had been signed by the Green Bay Packers.
 He was released on April 4, 1996.